flimblewitz/jigsaw/README.md

 - a "span trace" (analogous to a stack trace)
 - all the context you allowed to be included in each span

-In accordance with this thinking, Jigsaw emits an error event _immediately_ after any failure occurs and then lets the error bubble up for response handling but no further logging.
+In accordance with this thinking, Jigsaw emits an error span event _immediately_ after any failure occurs and then lets the error bubble up for response handling but no further logging.

 ## Why are spans named something generic like "Function.enact" or "sleep" instead of the `tracing_name`s I entered in my config?
 It's a limitation of the `tracing` crate: it needs to use hardcoded strings (`&'static str`) for span names.
 There's no getting around it; Jigsaw can't dynamically give spans names based on your configuration, so it gives them generic names instead.